hitoshi-watase/sercrod/docs/reference/directives/ws-to.md

 It selects which WebSocket connection a `*ws-send` action will use by specifying a WebSocket URL.
 The directive has an alias `n-ws-to`; in this document, “*ws-to” refers to both `*ws-to` and `n-ws-to`.

-If a Nablla host only ever opens one WebSocket connection, `*ws-to` is not required and can be omitted.
+If a Sercrod host only ever opens one WebSocket connection, `*ws-to` is not required and can be omitted.
 When a host has multiple WebSocket connections open (for example primary, notifications, or other channels), `*ws-to` lets you explicitly choose which URL to send to from markup.